 If you are already a Utah-licensed guide or outfitter, see Pursuit restrictions on page 31.
-To learn more about becoming a Utah-licensed guide or outfitter, see page 23.

 When dogs are used to pursue a bear, the licensed hunter who intends to take the bear must be present when the dogs are released.
 Then, the licensed hunter must continuously participate in the hunt until it ends.